 Those were dark times indeed, and the earlier we look back the more dangerous and superstitious, too.
 Ancient bridges were seen as the “devil’s bridges” while infrastructure was left to crumble and allow mythical beasts to inhabit its ruins.
 Famine, disease, piracy, robbery, slave trading, and barbaric invasions terrorized the same lands pilgrims and merchants had to cross.
-Admittedly, barbarians did occasionally transform old amphitheaters into a fortified settlement, too, though their main contribution was the destruction of the old Roman world with its theatres, agoras, and arenas.
+Admittedly, barbarians did occasionally transform old amphitheaters into fortified settlements, too, though their main contribution was the destruction of the old Roman world with its theatres, agoras, and arenas.

 During the Dark Ages, the collapse was slow but steady, and only after Charlemagne became King of the Franks did western and northern European space begin organizing itself anew.
 Life, sadly, remained crude and chaotic, and the need for protection was paramount.
-The cities that had survived, from Rome to Marseilles, started thriving again by satisfying said need, whereas the younger fortified towns, the burgs, were picking up population and eventually grew to protect their suburbs with new, bolder walls.
+The cities that had survived, from Rome to Marseilles, began thriving again by satisfying said need, whereas the younger fortified towns, the burgs, were picking up population and eventually grew to protect their suburbs with new, bolder walls.

 It wasn’t fear alone that powered medieval urbanism and the enriching of Europe’s predominantly rural geography.
-Thousands of new settlements of all shapes and sizes were supported by increased production and surpluses derived from technological breakthroughs such as the heavy plow, the horse petal, and the waterwheel.
+Thousands of new settlements of all shapes and sizes were supported by increased production and surpluses mostly derived from technological breakthroughs such as the heavy plow, the horse petal, and the waterwheel.

 An immensely varied system of urban environments and types of settlements arose while new regions such as Germany and Russia began their urbanization.
 Among the ten largest city populations of Europe around 1000, one would find Constantinople’s 500,000 inhabitants, Cordoba’s 450,000, and Rome’s 35,000.
 Four hundred years later cities with roughly 100,000 citizens were much more common and included Paris, Milan, and Prague.
 Furthermore, by the 12th century thousands of towns had been created as the complexity of medieval society kept rising.

 A rich galaxy of urban places emerged.
 Craftsmen and salesmen gathered around castles and monasteries, and the cloth industry evolved.
-Former Roman settlements, major castles, fertile plains, river fords, natural ports, crossroads, and defensible positions all gave birth to unique towns, and cities, though not exclusively so.
+Former Roman settlements, major castles, fertile plains, river fords, natural ports, crossroads, and defensible positions all gave birth to unique towns and cities, though not exclusively so.

-The rural medieval world, the majority world, also got enriched.
+The rural medieval world, the era’s majority world, also got enriched.
 Europe was seeded with monasteries, donjons, castles, new bridges and their troll myths, palatinates, mottes, palaces, ports, and even wharfs.
 As for the average castle, it usually included its own donjon, dwellings, walls, and several outbuildings.